bluekvirus/Stage.js/implementation/HOWTO.md

 !!!callout callout-primary
 **Note:** The **JQuery UI** library contained in this framework is a custom build (Core, Interaction and Effect).
 It is sufficient for you to create plugins and widgets and to use the `$.fn.position()` and `$.fn.animation()` methods.
 However, you will *NOT* be able to use any UIs in the original library.
 !!!

+And one last thing, NO, you don't need ES6 with babel or coffeescript/typescript or any syntax shiv/sugar or npm with browserify to start building your web application.
+Just `bower` and ES5 with Stage.js would do the job!
+If you prefer server side Javascript for the middleware, then by all means use ES6 with the latest Node.js runtime there (We recommend against using Javascript on the server side due to the limit of the language in var scope guarding and debugging).
+Also, unless you want to obsecure your code before deployment, you really don't need grunt/gulp/webpack for a full-blown build process setup to develop your application.

+Still, we provide middleware, build and theme automation in the framework.

 Basics
 ------